 The first Suzuki factory team came to prominence during the 1960s, stealing secrets from East German rocket scientist in a covert operation worthy of James Bond (no, really) .
 In 1971, Jack Findlay rode their new technology to victory, the first race ever won by a bike with a two-stroke engine.
 With the exception of a three-year sabbatical in the mid-80s, Suzuki continued to dominate throughout the next 30 years, producing new champions as surely as they churned out new bikes that changed the way the game was played.
 But by the twenty-first century, their momentum slowed to a halt.
 After a podium drought and a destroyed global economy, Suzuki announced that they would be pulling out of MotoGP just hours before the final race of the 2011 season.
 And so the famed garages went silent, seemingly forever.

-To be climbing the ranks of world-class motorcycle racing once again is no small feat, and with racers the likes of Mir and Rins, the championship run is likely far from over.
+To be climbing the ranks of world-class motorcycle racing once again is no small feat, and with racers the likes of Mir and Rins, the championship run is likely far from over If you like this beautiful machines, you will want to check these new crotch rocket motorcycles for sale.
 Both riders are masters of patiently waiting for the right moment to strike.
 There’s no bravado, no fiery and unsustainable early pace from these gentlemen racers – what they lack in qualifying is sure to be made up in the final lap.
 The machines they ride are also responsible for the team’s launch into the spotlight.
 The 2020 GSX-RR improves on the light frame of the 2018 season while addressing power deficits that cramped their performance in 2019.
 Where the bike really shines is smooth power delivery in tricky corners, allowing for seemingly effortless passes in the last few laps of a race when other riders struggle with light fuel loads and aging tires.
 As we move into the fall, where teams will have no choice but to put soft tires against unforgiving, frigid asphalt, I think that the conservative racing style that the bike facilitates will shine in the capable hands of Mir and Rins.
 Against all odds, Suzuki has made themselves into a team that I simply can’t ignore, and one that all of us would do well to watch.
 It’s a fairy-tale story – let’s see if Mir can win himself a crown.